valkey-io/valkey-doc/docs/data-types/streams.md

             2) "Sam-Bodden"
 {{< /clients-example >}}

 Bob asked for a maximum of two messages and is reading via the same group `mygroup`.
-So what happens is that Redis reports just *new* messages.
+So what happens is that Valkey reports just *new* messages.
 As you can see the "Castilla" message is not delivered, since it was already delivered to Alice, so Bob gets Royce and Sam-Bodden and so forth.

 This way Alice, Bob, and any other consumer in the group, are able to read different messages from the same stream, to read their history of yet to process messages, or to mark messages as processed.
 This allows creating different topologies and semantics for consuming messages from a stream.